civol/HDLRuby/README.md

 ### Naming rules
 <a name="names"></a>

-Several construct in HDLRuby::High are refered by name, e.g., systems, signals.
+Several construct in HDLRuby::High are referred by name, e.g., systems, signals.
 When such construct are declared, their name is to be specified by a ruby symbol starting with a lower case.
 For example, `:hello` is a valid name declaration, but `:Hello` is not.